alexodan/navbar-challenge/readme.md

 ## Usage:

-A small code snippet of its used.
+A small code snippet of its usage:

 ```jsx
 import Navbar, { NavbarItem } from "./components/Navbar";